Corallus-Caninus/Rot_Net/README.md

  (the first (-1, 1) sums have more weight than >1).
 This is not trivial with bitwise operations since squashing involves either binning or many operations to create a function that meaningfully maps 32 to 8 bits.
-This may seem trivial but this leaves consistent representation and is in my current understanding a flaw in Neural Networks without "quantization".
+This should create consistent representation and is in my current understanding a working flaw in Neural Networks without "quantization".

 4. *digitization*.
 This representation should be low level enough that a